• Skip to primary navigation

 Buying good quality (read organic grass-fed) ghee is quite expensive.
 But it is significantly cheaper to make it at home from grass-fed butter.

-Is Ghee same as Clarified Butter?
+Is Ghee the same as Clarified Butter?

-Clarified butter and ghee both are made almost the same way.
+Clarified butter and ghee, are both made almost the same way.
 For clarified butter, you boil unsalted butter until milk solids separate.
-However for ghee you boil further to turn the milk solids brown.
+However, for ghee, you boil further to turn the milk solids brown.

 Ghee made in instant pot stored in 2 glass jars